By Joni Lindquist

 These long term incentives can push the executive’s income into high six-figure or even $1 million annually, depending on the executive’s level in the company, the amount of equity included in the compensation package and the performance of the company stock.
 Lower level executive and director levels usually won’t make as much, but will still have opportunity to earn in the $250,000 – $400,000 a year once all the compensation is included.

 The moral of the story is: Beware of studies that show only physicians earning a good income.
 Compensation is about more than just salary.
 Business people also have the opportunity to earn a lot of money in their working years.
 It will take hard work, proactive managing of your career, finding the right fit, and perhaps a little bit of luck, but it’s doable!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help building your personal career plan, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881..